g40/asiotest/readme.md

 ##### Operation #####

-1. Run makcert.cmd (makcert.sh on Linux/MacOS) to generate required (self-signed) certificates
+1. Run makcert.cmd (makcert.sh on Linux/MacOS) to generate required (self-signed) certificates.
+This is a once-off affair and may take some time.
 2. Run the server: `server 3456`
 3. Run the client: `client localhost 3456`
 4. Send simple text messages, `quit` to shutdown client.